 LAN Airlines gives up Airbus A340-300 aircraft

-The last flight of the latest Airbus A340-300 under the colors of LAN Airlines is scheduled for April 17.
-The LA800 flight will be operated on the Auckland - Santiago de Chile route, the plane scheduled to land at 11: 35.
+The last flight of the last Airbus A340-300 under LAN Airlines colors is scheduled for April 17.
+Flight LA800 will be operated on the route Auckland - Santiago de Chile, the plane is scheduled to land at 11:35.

 After this flight, the last Airbus A340-300 will remain as a backup aircraft.
 It is never known when they will need a plane and will have nowhere to take it.
 So keep this one for a while.